Chapter 12:

 – Hey Kaega, what was that thing you used to blow the fake Head Measurer's head off?

-– I made it after the second night, while you were sleeping.
+– I made it on the second night, while you were sleeping.

 – But what is it?

-– Based on the mechanism of a flintlock.
-I took the leg and arm bones from Erpert, sawed off one end, stuffed a large amount of Thunder Powder inside, and packed it tight.
-Then I meticulously ground down some hard stones from the ruins and put them inside.
+– It's based on the mechanism of a flintlock.
+I took the leg and arm bones from Erpert, sawed off one end, stuffed a large amount of Thunder Powder inside and packed it tightly.
+Then I meticulously ground some hard stones from the rubble and put them inside.

 – You won't even spare someone who's been dead for seven years...